 Shortly, an "Information and Education Programme" and a "Public Discussion Programme" will begin.
 The advisory panel is to deliver its recommendations to the government in September 2013.
 The ministers are to report to Cabinet by the end of 2013.
 The government is expected to respond no less than six months later, in time for a referendum in the 2014 election.

-The close timing of these exercises between the two countries has a curious historical resonance.
+The close timing of these exercises historical resonance.